-Also, a cleft lip or a palate can be an impediment as it affects the speech, feeding patterns, hearing, respiration, and other such daily activities which can be a huge cause of concern if not treated on time.
+Also, a cleft lip or a cleft palate can be an impediment as it affects the speech, feeding patterns, hearing, respiration, and other such daily activities which can be a huge cause of concern if not treated on time.
 However, most of the parents do not know the course of action that needs to be followed when treating Cleft Lip and Cleft Palate.
-There is a lot of misinformation available regarding the deformity and this is the reason that July is considered as Cleft Awareness month.
+There is a lot of misinformation regarding the deformity and this is the reason that July is considered as Cleft Awareness month.

 Taking advantage of this, our expert doctors at Pandit Clinic – Dr Shrirang Pandit (Plastic Surgeon) and Dr Vikram Pandit (Oral and Maxillofacial Surgeon) have decided to pen down a series of blogs which involves information regarding all the procedures involved in treating the deformity at hand and restoring regular growth and normal function of the child.

 This blog has been written by Dr Vikram Pandit (Oral and Maxillofacial Surgeon) who has worked extensively with children suffering from Facial Cleft defect.
 His work has earned him prominence and made Pandit Clinic one of the best cleft surgery practices in Pune and in India.